Trails of Discovery in Peru | GeoEx

 Amanda McKee is GeoEx’s Senior Editor.
 Her adventures have taken her from Bhutanese temples and Galápagos isles to Patagonian estancias, Uzbek mosques, and the summit of Mount Kilimanjaro.

 To start planning your own Peru adventure through the Lares Valley to Machu Picchu, visit Panoramas of Peru.
-GeoEx’s South America experts are also happy to chat with you about other options for Peru, and about tying them in with explorations in Ecuador, the Amazon, and more.
+GeoEx’s South America experts are also happy to chat with you about other options for Peru, and about tying them in with explorations in Ecuador, Chile, and more.
 Give them a call at 888-570-7108 to start the conversation.

 Subscribe